As NSW battles its largest outbreak since the beginning of the COVID-19 pandemic, parts of the state remain under lockdown.

 Can I visit a friend or relative during lockdown?

-No - unless you are single and live alone.
+No, unless they are single and live alone.
+(See question below.)

 Can I visit my single friend who lives alone?

-This means if you are single and live alone, you can nominate one person who is allowed to visit you.
-It must be the same person for the next four weeks - you cannot change.
+Yes.
+Single bubbles are permitted, meaning if you are single and live alone, you can nominate one person who is allowed to visit you.
+It must be the same person for the duration of lockdown — you cannot change.

-If you live outside the eight local government areas that have been identified as hotspots, then the person you nominate must also live outside of the eight LGAs.
+If you live outside the 12 local government areas that have been identified as hotspots, then the person you nominate must also live outside of those 12 LGAs.